fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > Other sources of this guide include: authentic hadiths, a few non-authentic hadith, the Bible (Old Testament), some opinions of great islamic scholars of the past, a book by Karen Arstrong "Isam: A Short History".
 Some minor parts are derived from youtube lectures of sheikhs of our time without providing the original source.
 >
-> Allahu alim.
-Only God know the ultimate truth.
+> Allahu Alim.
+Only God knows the ultimate truth.
 >
 > Also, it is worth mentioning that Islam is not a completely new religion.
 It is the continuation of Abrahamic religions.
 Although there are differentiations in narration about certain figures, Islam, Judaism and Christianity share the same prophets and are built on the base of the same dogma -- Onenness of God.
 >